JoeWierzbicki/problem-solving/problem-solving.md

 1. Collecting the ingredients/tools.
   - Peanut Butter
   - Jelly
-  - bread
+  - Bread
-  - butter knife
+  - Butter knife
 2. Applying The ingredients.
   - Use the butter knife
   - Apply peanut butter to one slice of bread
   - Apply jelly to another slice of bread
 3. Cleanup.
-  - replace peanut butter, jelly and bread
+  - Replace peanut butter, jelly and bread
-  - clean knife and put away
+  - Clean knife and put away
 4. Eat your sandwich
-  - enjoy
+  - Enjoy